MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 Report objects offer the traditional way of creating analytical reports, processing only reports, and printable documents in [!INCLUDE [prod_short](includes/prod_short.md)].
 They're written in AL code and can be customized by partners or developers.
 Report objects are *suitable for users who need to access specific data sets or predefined reports* within [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information to understand the report structure and designing the layout for a report, see [Report Object](devenv-report-object.md).

-Excel report layouts allow you to create a basic report that prints a dataset and leaves it up to the end user to further modify it by using the full palette of capabilities in Excel such as sliders, diagrams, charts, pivot tables, and PowerQuery to design the report.
+Excel report layouts allow you to create a basic report that generates a dataset and possibly leaves it up to the end user to further modify it by using the full palette of capabilities in Excel such as sliders, diagrams, charts, pivot tables, and maybe even PowerQuery and PowerPivot to design the report.
 This offers flexibility and freedom for the end user, being able to change the look and feel of a report, adding more views, filtering, and sorting on data.
 Such a layout designed by the end user, can be imported and used as a new layout.

 For more information about creating a report based on an Excel layout, see [Creating an Excel Layout Report](devenv-howto-excel-report-layout.md).